This baked ravioli is a delicious extra cheesy pasta dish, that is easy to make, and so hearty, and delicious!

 Connect with Like Mother, Like Daughter

 - 1 TBS olive oil

 - 14.5 oz can stewed tomatoes

 - 14.5 oz can diced Italian flavored tomatoes

 - 1/2 tsp oregano

-- 2 lbs frozen ravioli or other noodles
+- 2 lbs ravioli noodles (frozen or fresh works)

 - 1 cup shredded mozzarella